jakearchibald/jakearchibald.com/static-build/posts/2021/06/serving-sharp-images-to-high-density-screens/index.md

   </picture>
 </figure>

-This technique gets a lot easier if you use an image service or sorts.
+This technique gets a lot easier if you use an image service of sorts.
 In fact, [The Guardian](https://www.theguardian.com/uk) use a very similar technique, although the 'type' decision is made server side using the browser's `Accept` header.

 # And that's it!